erikoest/symath/README.md

 and definition methods:

 <pre>
-  > # Using the Sy::Definitions methods
+  > # Using the SyMath::Definitions methods
   > sin(:x)
   => sin(x)
   > int(:x)